 A result in the same vein is known for processes in Siegmund duality, see Foucart and M\"ohle \cite[Theorem 4.1]{zbMATH07544388}.
-We refer also to Cox and R\"osler \cite{MR724061} for the link between exit and entrance laws of processes in duality. \begin{proof} Let $x\in [0,\infty]$ and $t\in [ 0,\infty)$.
-By Tonelli, the Laplace duality relationship and excessivity of $\mu$ we have
+We refer also to Cox and R\"osler \cite[Theorem~1]{MR724061} for the link between exit and entrance laws of processes in duality. \begin{proof}[Proof of Proposition~\ref{thm:excessivecm}] Let $x\in [0,\infty]$ and $t\in [ 0,\infty)$.
+By Tonelli, the Laplace duality relationship and excessivity (resp. invariance) of $\mu$ we have